-When you’re out and about around town, listen closely to folks’ conversations, study their speech patterns.
-Writers have every right to eavesdrop shamelessly in the name of research, and its fun.
+When you’re out and around town, listen closely to folks’ conversations and study their speech patterns.
+Writers have every right to eavesdrop shamelessly in the name of research, and it’s fun.
 People talk in shorthand and fragments.
-They’ll often answer questions with a question; interrupt each other, and all the stuff you’re unconsciously used to in your own conversations.
+They’ll often answer questions with a question, interrupt each other, and all the stuff you’re unconsciously used to in your own conversations.
 Take note that two friends talking rarely use each other’s proper name.

-Second, know the mechanics of writing dialogue.
-It is of course encased in quotation marks to tell your readers these are spoken words.
+Know the mechanics of writing dialogue.
+It is, of course, encased in quotation marks to tell your readers these are spoken words.
 And on that note, only spoken words get the little double commas-up-in-the-air.
-If a character speaks and reports something someone else said within their dialogue, those words (of the third party) get single quotes within the double quotation marks.
+If a character speaks and reports something, someone else said within their dialogue, those words (of the third party) get single quotes within the double quotation marks.

 “Hello, David.
 How are you?”